starsbane/AstroRoutines/README.md

 Source: (https://www.iausofa.org/background.html)

 # Copyright
+This project is distributed under Apache-2.0 license, please check LICENSE file for details.

 Software Routines from the IAU SOFA Collection were used.
 Copyright © International Astronomical Union Standards of Fundamental Astronomy (http://www.iausofa.org).

 Using SOFA software is free of charge under the terms and conditions of the SOFA licence, whose text is stated in: